Lectures on LHC Physics: Higgs physics

 Guessing the form of the fermion masses the one thing we have to ensure is that we combine the left handed and right handed doublets ($\ql, \el$) and singlets ($\qr, \er$) properly:

+This form strictly speaking requires a doublet structure of the Higgs--Goldstone fields, which we will briefly comment on later.
+For now we ignore this notational complication.
 Following our labeling scheme by mass dimension fermion masses will be included as $\lag_{D3}$. \underline{Dirac mass} terms simply link $SU(2)$ doublet fields for leptons and quarks with right handed singlets and give mass to all fermions in the Standard Model.
-This helicity structure of mass terms we can easily derive by introducing left handed and right handed projectors

-where $\psi$ is a generic Dirac spinor and $\prolr$ are projectors in this $4\times 4$ Dirac space.
-At this stage we do not need the explicit form of the gamma matrices which we will introduce in Eq.(\ref{eq:dirac_matrices}).
+This helicity structure of mass terms we can easily derive by introducing left handed and right handed projectors where $\psi$ is a generic Dirac spinor and $\prolr$ are projectors in this $4\times 4$ Dirac space.
+At this stage we do not need the explicit form of the gamma matrices which we will introduce in Eq.\eqref{eq:dirac_matrices}.
 The mass term for a Dirac fermion reads